Articles > Business > What are the steps to get an MBA

 • Personal growth

-Earning an MBA isn’t just about making more money or obtaining promotions, though.
+Taking the steps to get an MBA isn’t just about making more money or obtaining promotions, though.
 It’s also an excellent way to experience personal growth and meet new people.
-An MBA’s profound, far-reaching impact is one of the best investments you can make in your education, especially if you want to become a stronger manager or entrepreneur.
+An MBA’s profound, far-reaching impact is one of the best investments to make in an education, especially for anyone who wants to become a stronger manager or entrepreneur.

 Headshot of Michael Feder